 Policy: Personnel Files and Records

-Approved by the Board of Directors: July 6, 2006 Revised: Feb 2016, Aug 2019, July 2022 Ministry requirement
+Revised: Feb 2016, Aug 2019, July 2022

 The Association will maintain personnel files in a secure manner to ensure confidentially.
 The files will contain information required by law and by the policy of the Association.